Friday, 20 July 2018

 Friday, 27 April 2018

-planned summer has an injury-free Brett Deledio back in the right frame of mind to be back to his best as a damaging midfielder for the Giants.
+A meticulously planned summer has an injury-free Brett Deledio back in the right frame of mind to be back to his best as a damaging midfielder for the Giants.

 Deledio gathered 28 possessions against Fremantle in round four, then followed that up with 29 touches, two goals and six tackles against St Kilda the next week.